panoply/vscode-liquid/readme.md

 # Configuration

 The extension provides a couple of different ways for users to configure and control capabilities.
-The preferred method is to use a `.liquidrc` file but you can also provide configuration using vscode workspace/global settings.
-The extension will also check for the existence of a `prettify` field in `package.json` files.
+The preferred method is to use a `.liquidrc` file for controlling formatting capabilities and the vscode workspace/global settings for anything else but nothing is stopping you from controlling everything within the workspace.

 ### Using the workspace settings

 Setting configuration using workspace settings is made available on `liquid.*` options.
-When a `.liquidrc` file is present in your projects root then that will run precedence over the `liquid.format.*` options defined in workspace/user settings, unless formatting is disabled, ie: the `liquid.format.enable` option is set to `false`.
-Workspace settings will describe and validate and each configuration option defined.
+When a `.liquidrc` file is present in your projects root then that will run precedence over the `liquid.format.*` options defined in workspace/user settings unless formatting is disabled (ie: the `liquid.format.enable` option is set to `false`).

 Refer to [Workspace Settings](#workspace-settings) for defaults.

 ### Using the package.json prettify field

 In some situations users may prefer to define formatting options within a `package.json` file.
-The extension will check `package.json` files for a `prettify` field and use the beautification options provided (if defined).
+The extension will check `package.json` files for a `prettify` field and use any beautification options provided if defined.
 The `prettify` field only accepts format rules and will override vscode workspace/user settings unless a `.liquidrc` file is present.
-When a .liquidrc file is present in your projects root then that will run precedence over the `prettify` field.
+When a .liquidrc file is present in your projects root then that will run precedence over the `prettify` field and workspace settings.

 ### Using .liquidrc config file

-Including a `.liquidrc` file in the root of your projects workspace is the **recommended** configuration method.
 The `.liquidrc` file allows users to control beautification rules to be used by Prettify when formatting documents.
 You can only provide formatting configuration in the .liquidrc file, it does not accept vscode workspace/user settings.
+It's typically the easiest way to define per-project configurations and shareable rules.

-_The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server, Liquid specification and other features it provides._
+_The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server, Liquid specifications and other features._

 ### Supported Files